-The first proposed Assembly Measure, the proposed NHS Redress (Wales) Measure 2007, has been introduced to the Assembly and is currently undergoing 'stage one' scrutiny by an Assembly Committee.
-A second proposed Assembly Measure concerned with Learner Travel has been published for consultation and will be laid before the Assembly in December 2007.
-The third proposed Assembly Measure announced is in relation to 14-19 Learning Pathways and is in the process of being drafted.
-It will be published for consultation early in 2008.
+The first proposed Assembly Measure, the proposed NHS Redress (Wales) Measure 2007, has been introduced to the Assembly and 'stage one' scrutiny by an Assembly Committee has been completed.
+On 29 January 2008, the Assembly agreed to the general principles of the proposed Measure, and detailed 'stage two' scrutiny began on the 31 January 2008.
+A second (draft) proposed Assembly Measure concerned with Learner Travel has undergone a consultation and is expected to be introduced shortly.
+The third (draft) proposed Assembly Measure announced is in relation to Learning and Skills.
+Subject to consultation, this proposed Measure is also expected to be introduced shortly.

 In addition to the Welsh Assembly Government's proposed legislative programme, a number of Assembly Members have been granted leave by the Assembly to bring forward their own LCOs and Assembly Measures following success in the legislative ballot.
-LCOs in relation to Domestic Fire Safety and Mental Health Reform and an Assembly Measure in relation to Healthier School Meals are in the process of being drafted.
+LCOs in relation to Domestic Fire Safety and Mental Health Reform and Assembly Measures in relation to Healthier School Meals are in the process of being drafted.
+Debates seeking the Assembly's leave to introduce a proposed LCO in relation to Carers and a proposed Measure in relation to Impact Assessments for the Selling off of Playing Fields are scheduled to take place in February 2008.